 Fight Like A Girl

 Thank you for ordering a Fight Like A Girl Cocktail!
-By ordering this drink you are helping to spread a message about breast cancer prevention that is not being spread by our healthcare providers.
-I wish I would have been told genetic testing is now readily available and affordable.
-Go to Invitae and order your cancer screening test today.
-Never allowing cancer enter your body is the BEST way to live a cancer free life.
+By ordering this drink, and asking your local bar to carry this drink, you are helping to spread a message about breast cancer prevention.
+Here's a link to how to make one!!!
+Unfortunately, this message is currently not being spread by our healthcare providers.
+I've been told that technology is moving faster than policy.
+This delay is why I was not able to prevent my cancer.
+If I would have been told genetic testing is now readily available and affordable...
+I could have prevented my cancer.
+But, hind sight is always 20-20.
+Today you can by going to Invitae and ordering your cancer screening test.
+Never allowing cancer to enter your body is the BEST way to live a cancer free life.
 This may sound drastic as you first read my story, but I assure you after seeing my mom fight cancer and lose, it’s the best thing you can do for yourself and for your family.
 When my mom passed I had been by her side for her losing battle for one third of my life.

 When my mother Carol was 57 years old she was diagnosed with stage 4 breast cancer.
 I was two weeks from finishing my BA at Cal Poly when all my plans and dreams slipped away.
 I quickly changed what I thought was my ‘perfect plan’ to move home to beautiful Sonoma County.
 That’s when I reconnected with who is now my husband and I became something I never thought I’d be: a wife and mother.
 Don’t get me wrong, I love my husband and I have the most amazing children.
 I just hadn’t planned on such a path, at least at that point in my life.
 I founded Sipsong based on a need to create something meaningful, and until I started creating I had never truly found myself.
 Now I feel 100% in control and full of power.
 The power that I have is to build things the world needs.